isaacmillercodes/PickYourPasta/README.md

 # Pick Your Pasta
-Updated September 19, 2016

-Pick Your Pasta is a restaurant directory website where users can find restaurants and add reviews
+Pick Your Pasta is a restaurant directory website where users can find restaurants and add reviews for restaurants they've visited.

 <!-- dummy version -->
 To visit Pick Your Pasta, go to: